ArielKatzir/RayTracing/README.md

 # RayTracing and Photon mapping

-Implementation of ray tracing and photon mapping to render 3d objects using c++
+Implementation of ray tracing and photon mapping to render 3d objects using C++

 ## Features